adityakakarla/adityakakarla/README.md

-Currently scaling systems @ Microsoft.
-Also studying data science @ UC San Diego.
+Studying data science at UCSD